codepath/android_guides/Developing-Custom-Themes.md

 Create a simple layout for our app.
 Later on we'll be applying all our styles and themes to this layout file.

-Next, let's add the strings for our input views and a string-array which lists out our themes.
-Feel free to replace `YOUR-CUSTOM-THEME` with a theme name of your choice below.
+Next, let's add the strings for our input views.
 Add the following to `res/values/strings.xml`:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>